How to Get a Bigger Butt (4 Types of Glute Exercises)

 You’d be loading 1 glute at a time.
 This allows you to work on or prevent the development of any muscle imbalances (unevenly-sized glutes aren’t a good look).

-But the Bulgarian split squats can be tricky to get right, so here are a few tips on how to get a bigger butt with the Bulgarian split squat:
+But the Bulgarian split squats can be tricky to get right, so here are a few tips on targeting your glutes with the Bulgarian split squat:

 1️⃣